-~ Gluten-Free Buns from The Baking Beauties ~ gluten free, dairy free, vegetarian, with refined sugar-free option
+~ Gluten-Free Buns from Faithfully Gluten Free ~ gluten free, corn free (if you use a corn-free xanthan gum), nut free, dairy free, vegetarian, with refined sugar-free option

 These “whole wheat-like” buns were born out of Jeanine’s sudden desire to eat a Sloppy Joe on a bun.
 She said that being able to top her bun with the “messy, beefy mixture” was “grand”!
 She uses deep dish mini pot pie pans.
 By the way, Jeanine is also the author of the excellent resource/cookbook The Everything Guide to Living Gluten Free.

-~ Gluten-Free Hamburger and Hot Dog Buns from Angela’s Kitchen ~ gluten free, vegetarian, with dairy-free option
+~ Gluten-Free Hamburger and Hot Dog Buns from Angela’s Kitchen (via Dixie Crystals) ~ gluten free, vegetarian, with dairy-free option

 Angela says of her recipe (shown as hot dog buns): “You can shape them any way you would like, of course, so they are perfect for gluten free hamburgers, BLT’s or chicken sandwiches.”

-~ Gluten-Free Hamburger Buns from Gluten-Free Gobsmacked ~ gluten free, vegetarian
+~ Gluten-Free Hamburger Buns from Gluten-Free Gobsmacked ~ gluten free, rice free, corn free (if you use a corn-free xanthan gum), vegetarian

 Kate says: “These are great buns and are still tender the next couple days.
 They are firm enough to split and toast on the grill too.
 Now that’s what I call a BUN!”
 She uses muffin rings to make her buns.
 But as she notes, cleaned and washed tuna cans with the top and bottom lids removed also work great.
 Just be very careful with those cut edges!

-~ Gluten-Free Hamburger Buns from Gluten-Free Recipe Box ~ gluten free, vegetarian
+~ Gluten-Free Hamburger Buns from Life After Wheat ~ gluten free, with dairy-free options

-~ Gluten-Free Hamburger Buns from Skinny GF Chef ~ gluten free, vegetarian, with refined sugar-free option
+~ Gluten-Free Hamburger Buns from Gluten-Free Home Bakery ~ gluten free, corn free (if you use a corn-free xanthan gum), nut free, vegetarian, with refined sugar-free option

 Ali says: “Life is so much better when you have gluten-free hamburger buns and these come out great every time!”

-~ Gluten-Free Hot Dog or Hamburger Buns from The Baking Beauties ~ gluten free, refined sugar free, vegetarian
+~ Gluten-Free Hot Dog or Hamburger Buns from Faithfully Gluten Free ~ gluten free, rice free, corn free (if you use a corn-free xanthan gum), nut free, refined sugar free, vegetarian

-~ Hamburger Buns from Allergy Free Alaska ~ gluten free, dairy free, refined sugar free, vegetarian
+~ Hamburger Buns from Allergy Free Alaska ~ gluten free, corn free (if you use a corn-free xanthan gum), nut free, dairy free, refined sugar free, vegetarian

 Megan says: “These buns are best when used the day you make them, but they are still good the following day too.
 The day after baking they are still soft, not rock hard like some gluten free bread recipes.”
 She makes her own molds by forming aluminum foil around small bowls that she has on hand.
 One of her readers had success letting the buns rise in the muffin tin and then dumping them out onto a greased cookie sheet before baking.